PFund-Software-Ltd/pfeed/README.md

 \* = paid data \
 get data = store it in memory for python to use \
-download data = store it in local machine for later research
+download data = store it in local machine for later research stream data = listen to real-time data and store it optionally

 ## Related Projects